 Add the devices you need for your research

-Based on the setup you need, you can choose four different walls for your PhenoTyper.
-Walls accomodate attachments for a number of accessoires, such as a feeding station, drinking bottles, CognitionWall, and shelters.
-You can connect a wide variety of stimulus and monitoring devices with the USB-IO box to the PhenoTyper cage.
+Based on the experiment you want to automate, you can choose not only walls, but also the research devises that attach to them.
+Whether it is a tether that attaches to your subject via a commutator or a 3rd party measuring device, they can be integrated in your PhenoTyper.
+The walls accommodate attachments for a number of accessories, such as a feeding station, drinking bottles, CognitionWall, and shelters.
+You can connect a wide variety of stimulus and monitoring devices via the USB-IO box to the PhenoTyper cage.
 This page contains examples of add-ons and applications.

-The pellet dispenser is an indispensable tool in reinforced-based conditionings tasks.
-It delivers 20mg food pellets upon command and subsequently provides feedback when the pellet is dropped or when the pellet silo is empty.
-Fully compatible with EthoVision XT, it allows you to execute the most sophisticated and interactive test protocols that involve the reinforcement of specific behaviors.
+The pellet dispenser is an indispensable tool in reinforced-based conditioning tasks.
+On command it can deliver food pellets and provide feedback whether a pellet is dropped or when the pellet silo is empty.
+The control of the pellet dispenser is fully compatible with EthoVision XT, so you can drop pellets based on the most sophisticated and interactive test protocols that involve the reinforcement of specific behaviors.

 - Height: 20cm (7.9”)